-The sawmill existed when the 1:10,000 OS map was surveyed in 1969 (figure 2), at which time Lodge Covert was still intact.
+The sawmill existed when the 1:10,000 OS map was surveyed in 1969 (figure 10), at which time Lodge Covert was still intact.
 By the time that the aerial photographs were taken in 1993 the trees were only present as a narrow band beside the road, and much of the area had been levelled and concreted over.
 At this date the sawmill buildings were still standing.
-Since then stone chippings and other rubbish have been deposited in heaps over the area (plate 2).
+Since then stone chippings and other rubbish have been deposited in heaps over the area (plate 3).
 The western end of the building remains standing, though lacking a roof, but the rest of the sawmill buildings and associated features have been demolished and overgrown.
-The upstanding building (plate 3) is constructed of modern blue-grey bricks, and there is nothing to suggest that any part of this site is earlier than mid 20th century.
-Before the construction of the sawmill the field was levelled by dumping clay and rubble, so that the level at its western end is about 3m above that of the neighbouring field.
+The upstanding building (plate 4) is constructed of modern blue-grey bricks, and there is nothing to suggest that any part of this site is earlier than mid 20th century.
+Before the construction of the sawmill the field was levelled by dumping clay and rubble, so that the level at its western end is about 3m above that of the neighbouring field (field 3).
 This levelling has obscured any possible surviving earlier features in the area.
+A prisoner of war camp was located in this field during the Second World War (Chambers Jones 1995, 52).
+Research should be carried out to discover whether any documentary evidence of this survives.
+A full survey of the field should be carried out to establish whether any of the concrete surfaces or other features might relate to the prisoner of war camp rather than the sawmill.

-Recommendations for further assessment: None Recommendations for mitigatory measures: None
+Recommendations for mitigatory measures: Measured survey